 “We work hand in hand with farmers in an open-source agronomy environment on the ground, which is really key, because whether we’re buying the coffees or not, we are committed to ensuring that we’re all working together toward the big bold ambition.”

 But better coffee bean breeding isn’t a cure-all, warns Kaitlin Cordes, one of the authors of a 2019 Columbia Center on Sustainable Investment report.
 Like other climate experts, Cordes points to the larger climate crisis and its interconnectedness to all things.

 “[W]e won’t be able to breed our way out of all the climate change impacts that will arise,” says Cordes.
 “In a lot of places where coffee currently is grown, at some point, it seems pretty clear that coffee production will no longer be viable in those places.”

 A world without coffee is unbearable for most of us.
 But what about a world without birds?

-For millions, coffee is ritual, peace of mind, quietude.
-You may also be one of the millions who sits with a warm cup of coffee near a window, or out in the yard in those sleepy, early morning hours, watching the birds as you take those first, precious sips.
+For millions, coffee is ritual, peace of mind, and quietude.
+You may also be one of the millions who sit with a warm cup of coffee near a window, or out in the yard in those sleepy, early morning hours, watching the birds as you take those first, precious sips.

 But if that cup of coffee isn’t at least shade-grown, you could be sitting there watching birds whose habitat your morning ritual is helping to destroy.